122004vv/Agrogen/README.md

 # Agrogen: Revolutionizing Agriculture with Technology 🌱

-Agrogen is a MERN stack project developed by our dedicated team to address critical challenges faced in the agricultural sector, particularly in facilitating communication between farmers and vendors.
+Agrogen is a MERN stack project developed by our dedicated team members to address critical challenges faced in the agricultural sector, particularly in facilitating communication between farmers and vendors.

 ## Problem Statement
 Farmers often lack direct access to markets, leading to significant crop wastage, inefficient transaction processes, and price volatility.